Lego Batman: The Videogame: Mobile phone

 A mobile phone version of the game was also released by Glu.
 However, it plays much more like a straightforward platformer with scrolling beat 'em up elements, removing key gameplay features such as the ability to switch between characters with different abilities.
-The game is single-player only and players can only play as Batman.
+The game is single-player only, and players can only play as Batman.
 It was later released as LEGO Batman: The Mobile Game by Gameloft in 2011.

 Plot

 Lego Batman: The Videogame is notable for being the first Traveller's Tales Lego game to have an original plot.
-Unlike previous Traveller's Tales Lego video games, it is based more on the concept of a media franchise, rather than following the plot of a particular film or other story from it.
+Unlike previous games, it is based more on the concept of a media franchise, rather than adapting the story of an existing film or piece of media.
 The game features Batman and Robin fighting crime and villainy in Gotham City.
 Batman's most dangerous foes have all escaped from Arkham Asylum and divided themselves into three groups of five, each led by a well-known villain with plans to achieve a personal goal: